 A new approach to inspection

-• Inclusion is a brand new standalone area of inspection and a prominent theme across others, with schools expected to demonstrate how they meet the needs of disadvantaged pupils and those with special educational needs and disabilities (SEND).
+A new standalone area and a thread across others, requiring schools to demonstrate how they meet the needs of disadvantaged pupils and those with SEND. - Attendance and behaviour

 These updates respond to feedback from educators and aim to make inspections more reflective, developmental and proportionate.
 That said, some stakeholders remain unconvinced that the changes go far enough or address core concerns about workload, consistency and clarity.